Skip to Main Content

 • It often costs less than laser spaying.

-Hemorrhage is not common when a skilled veterinary surgeon spays a pet, and the type of bleeding that can occur as a complication during spays cannot be stopped or prevented by using a laser rather than a scalpel.
+Cats and dogs do not commonly experience hemorrhaging when a skilled veterinary surgeon performs a spay procedure, and the type of bleeding that can occur as a complication during spays cannot be stopped or prevented by using a laser rather than a scalpel.

 By choosing a reputable vet and an animal hospital that you trust, the risks of complications due to the spaying surgery (whether laser or traditional) should be minimal.
 When you book an appointment to have your pet spayed, be sure to ask your vet about the risks of surgery and the recovery process.

-If you are ready to have your pet spayed, contact our San Diego animal hospital today to book a consultation and learn about your options.
+Is your female dog or cat due for their spaying procedure?
+Contact our San Diego animal hospital today to book a consultation and learn about your options.

 New Patients Welcome